 The Badami cave temples represent some of the earliest known examples of Hindu temples in the Deccan region.
 The temples are numbered 1 to 4 in the order of their ascedency.
 It is universally agreed that these ancient creations, along with the temples in Aihole, transformed the Malaprabha River valley into a cradle of temple architecture that influenced the components of later Hindu temples in southern India.
 The Badami Caves complex is part of a UNESCO-designated World Heritage Site candidate.
 I believe the only thing keeping it waiting to get the official nod is the unhealthy encroaching settlement that surrounds the heritage site.

-As usual, I would advise to tourists, not pick a weekend to visit this place as it is overcrowded.
+As usual, I would advise tourists, not to pick a weekend to visit this place as it gets overcrowded.
 Guides are available near the ticket counter on all days.
 Tickets costs ₹25 per head for adults.
 There is an additional camera charge of ₹25 for cameras.
 Even though it is a nominal charge, I find it atrocious that ASI is charging for cameras separately but not charging people using phones to take the same pictures.

 Cave Temple 1, Badami

-The adventure begins from Cave Temple 1 which lies just a few steps up from the parking lot, on an elevated platform.
+Today’s adventure begins from Cave Temple 1, which lies just a few steps up from the parking lot, on an elevated platform.
 It is about 60ft above ground level on the north-west part of the hill.
 The Badami cave temples are carved out of soft Badami sandstone.
-If you have been to Hampi nearby, you can clearly tell that the color of these temples are much reddish.
+If you have been to Hampi, you can clearly tell that the color of these temples are comparatively much more reddish.

 A ticket checker stands guard at the base.
 You might also spot a few monkeys near him.
 Once you climb the first series of steps, you will find yourself on a flat area with another set of stone steps that take you up to the cave platform. the wall beside the stairs depict carvings of dwarfish ganas in different postures as if they hold the cave floor.